Register an enduring power of attorney

 If you’re a family member as well as an attorney, you count as one of the people to be told.
 You’ll still have to tell other people in your category.

 You must do all you can to find the people you’re telling.
-If you can’t find their address, or if there aren’t 3 relatives alive, tell the Office of the Public Guardian when you apply to register.
+If you cannot find their address, or if there are not 3 relatives alive, tell the Office of the Public Guardian when you apply to register.

 People who you tell can object to the registration.
 They have 35 days to object from when they get the form.